upendra-bajpai/ungoogled-chromium-android/SUPPORT.md

 When opening a new issue, please make sure:

 * The issue is not covered in a previous one
-* One problem per issue, do not mix multiple topics in one issue
+* One problem per issue, do not mix multiple topics in one issu
 * Please fill out bug reports with templates.
 Issues without templates will be closed.
 Screenshots and logs are also helpful.